stefanospin7/video_converter/README.md

 ## Download
-To use it just dowload the bundle folder inside the download repo, install ffmpeg and then click on the video_converter file [DOWNLOAD THIS REPO](https://github.com/stefanospin7/video_converter_download)
+To use it just dowload the app from the repo and install the file [DOWNLOAD THIS REPO](https://github.com/stefanospin7/video_converter_download)